granluo/P6-machine-learning-Enron-fraud-/Report.md

 The goal of this project is to detect persons-of-interest, POIs, based on the Enron email dataset.
-This public dataset contains financial and email data due to the Euron scandal.
+This public dataset contains financial and email data due to the Enron scandal.
 This dataset also include a list of persons of interest in this fraud case.

 ## Dataset Overview